crackoso/AutoTrader/README.md

-Symfony Standard Edition
+Auto Trader
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony application that you can use as the skeleton for your new applications.
+Welcome to the Auto Trader Standard Edition - a fully-functional Symfony based application that you can use as the skeleton for your auto trade applications.

 For details on how to download and get started with Symfony, see the [Installation][1] chapter of the Symfony Documentation.